top of page

 Lambs

-April/May 2022 saw the arrival of our seventh crop of Herdwick lambs and a lambing percentage of 175%.
+April/May 2025 saw the arrival of our tenth crop of Herdwick lambs and a lambing percentage of 170%.
 As always, the lambs showed good vigour at birth.
 They are already growing in independence and their strong individual characters are starting to blossom.

 All our lambs are allowed time to mature and are grown predominantly off grass alone.
 We normally retain some of the ewe lambs to add to our breeding flock but occasionally have some to sell on for breeding or conservation grazing.